Hippopotamuses in Colombia: Conservation concerns

-Being non-native introductions, most conservationists considered them problematic and invasive in Colombia, as they have the potential to change the ecosystems, feeding heavily on plants and displacing native species like the West Indian manatee, Neotropical otter, spectacled caiman and turtles.
+Being non-native introductions, most conservationists considered them problematic and invasive in Colombia, as they have the potential to change various ecosystems, feeding heavily on plants and displacing native species like the West Indian manatee, neotropical otter, spectacled caiman and turtles.
 The critically endangered Dahl's toad-headed turtle and Magdalena River turtle are largely restricted to the Magdalena River basin, as are many threatened fish.
 In 2020, a study showed that there was an increase in the nutrient levels and cyanobacteria in Colombian lakes inhabited by hippos.
-Cyanobacteria can cause toxic algae blooms and die-offs of aquatic fauna.
-Despite the limited magnitude of the observed change, it was noticeable since the species' population was still quite small.
+Cyanobacteria can cause algae blooms and die-offs of aquatic fauna.
+Despite the limited magnitude of the observed change, it was notable since the species' population was still quite small.

-In contrast to the opposition by most conservationists, some ecologists have argued that they should remain and might even have a positive effect on the local environment.
+In contrast to the opposition by most conservationists, some ecologists have argued that the hippos should remain and might even have a positive effect on the local environment.
 It has been suggested that the nutrients they introduce to the water and the occasional fish kills caused by them are overall positive, but this was based on a study in their native Africa.
 Alternatively, the introduced hippos could be a form of Pleistocene rewilding project, replacing species like Toxodon that became extinct in prehistoric times, but Pleistocene rewilding itself is highly controversial.
 Others have argued that the Colombian hippos should be regarded as a safe population, isolated from the threats faced by African hippos, and that they could be beneficial to the local ecotourism industry.

-Incidents

-Hippopotamuses can represent a serious threat to fishers and other locals.
-There have been attacks on humans, but as of 2017 nobody has been killed by the Colombian hippos.

-In 2020, a hippo chased down and severely injured a farmer, which prompted research into the hippos’ population growth.